 The colored blobs on Europa IV's world map are divided into tiers, with some (France, Russia, The Ottomans) getting a lot of developer attention, in the form of unique abilities, and hand-tailored historical events and missions.
 The rest fall into a continuum, with the lowest-tier countries having unique cultural unit graphics, but generic stand-ins for almost everything else.
 The variety of playable nations is still huge—even if you only select from the ones that got the most design love—but don't expect every start location on the map to offer the same level of flavor and polish.

-it good for?
+War—What is it good for?

 Warfare, while still not a strong point of Paradox's grand strategy formula, has also seen some much-needed improvements.
 AI armies are far smarter, in general, than in previous titles.
 They will now form “hunter-killer” forces to seek and destroy your weaker detachments, and have been trained to avoid some common traps that players had come to rely on.
 Changes to the way morale works have also prevented wars from being decided in one battle of the mega-stacks, followed by the victorious army chasing the defeated one for a year and a half until the latter is completely overrun.